 Ballot initiatives have a long history in the US and, historically, have prompted higher voter turnout at elections.
 In fact, voter turnout in states with an initiative on the ballot has been found to be 3-8% higher than in states without.
 But what about states that don’t have an Initiative & Referendum system?

 Passed through the Legislature

-There are 24 states in the USA that do not have an Initiative and Referendum (I&R) system for policy change.
-In these states, it is left directly up to the legislature and governor to pass new laws and amendments.
-In 2018, Vermont became the first state to legalise recreational Cannabis directly through the State Legislature (government).
+There are 24 states (including Vermont) in the US that do not employ this system.
+In these states, it is left directly up to the legislature and governor to implement new laws and amendments.
+There are currently only two states that have legalised recreational cannabis through this system.